Dallas High School (Dallas, Pennsylvania): Athletics

 Dallas High School has won PIAA State Championships in football (1993), girls' cross country (2003, 2005, 2014), boys cross country (2015, 2016), girls' soccer (2007), and men's diving (2005, 2006).
 Dallas also has won many District 2 and Wyoming Valley Conference titles.
 A lacrosse team was also adopted for the 2009 season.

 Scandals

 In 2010, Dallas High School was the subject of a report by the Pennsylvania Auditor General.
 The report found that a former guidance counselor, John Wolensky, had misappropriated more than fifty thousand dollars in school funds.
 The Auditor General lays blame at the feet of superintendent Frank Galicki for lack of proper oversight.

-In 2012, man, a special education teacher at Dallas Middle School, resigned after he was found to have taken lewd photographs of special education students.
+In 2012, David Shuga, a special education teacher at Dallas Middle School, resigned after he was found to have taken lewd photographs of special education students.
 Shuga was subsequently charged with invasion of privacy.